Which is Bigger Disneyland or Disney World?

 Which Park is Bigger Disneyland or Disney World?

-Disneyland only covers 500 acres while Disney World is 25,000 acres.
-It's safe to say Disney World is much bigger than Disneyland.
-However, most people don't realize how large the size difference is, as Disneyland does a fantastic job displaying attractions and shows throughout the park.
+Most people don't realize how large the size difference is, as Disneyland does a fantastic job strategically using their space when displaying their attractions and shows throughout the park.

 Getting Around the Parks

-California Adventure is located only 400 feet apart from Disneyland, which is a nice feature for visitors as they can easily walk through to both parks.
+In fact, California Adventure's entrance is only 400 feet apart from Disneyland, which is a nice feature for visitors as they can easily walk through to both parks.

-Disney World on the other hand is a much larger park, but luckily they offer a complimentary transportation system including a monorail, buses and even a ferry.
+Disney World on the other hand is a much larger park, but luckily they offer a complimentary transportation system that includes a monorail, buses and even a ferry, free of charge.

 These are used to transport guests to and from the parks, as well as Disney operated hotels.